-Examines major British works from the Anglo-Saxon period to the 18th century, emphasizing the critical ideas and traditions of the British literary tradition.
-Examines the literary texts within their social and historical context.
+Examines major British texts from the Anglo-Saxon period to the 18th century, emphasizing the critical ideas and traditions of the British literary tradition.
+Examines the literary texts within their social and historical contest.
 ENG 243 has been designated as a "writing intensive" course according to standards developed by the English department.
 Prerequisite: ENG 112 or approval by the English department head.
-ENG 243 and 244 may be taken out of order.
+ENG 243 and ENG 244 may be taken out of order.
 Lecture 3 hours per week.

-ENG 244 - SURVEY OF ENGLISH LITERATURE II (3 CR.)
+ENG 244 - SURVEY OF ENGLISH